 If you have evidence of your own regarding these issues, you also can file your own sworn statements.
 For example, if the lender claims that you missed five payments, but you can prove (typically with canceled checks) that you missed only one, you would submit a statement under oath to that effect and attach your canceled checks.

 Provide more time to the parties.
 The judge might postpone the hearing for a month or two to give the parties more time to gather more information.
-For example, if the paperwork filed by the foreclosing party doesn’t show authorization to bring the foreclosure lawsuit, the judge may continue the hearing for a month so that the foreclosing party can bring in additional documentation, or
+For example, if the paperwork filed by the foreclosing party doesn’t show authorization to bring the foreclosure lawsuit, the judge may continue the hearing for a month so that the foreclosing party can bring in additional documentation.

 Schedule an evidentiary hearing or trial.
 If the judge doesn't decide the case on the papers alone, he or she will schedule a trial or evidentiary hearing a month or two later at which the parties will present their cases through live witnesses who can be questioned by the judge and cross-examined by the other side.
 For example, if there is conflict over missed payments, both you and an official from the mortgage servicer would testify, and the judge would decide which of you is most likely telling the truth.
 In the vast majority of cases, you won't get a trial by jury.
 This is because in most states, foreclosure proceedings are considered to be "equitable" in nature, which means you don't have a right to a jury trial.
 You might be entitled to a jury for certain types of counterclaims or for a deficiency judgment.
 Although even then you may be out of luck -- many mortgages have a section in which the borrower waives the right to a trial by jury on all matters related to the mortgage or note.

-After any later hearings, the judge will either:
+After any additional hearings, the judge will either:

 - order the foreclosure to go ahead (and in many states, set the sale date), or

 - dismiss the case, sending the lender back to the drawing board.